cs6006/cs6006.github.io/content/blog/second.md

     Yet another instance where the computer must tread a tightrope!

     Sometimes, after analyzing a piece of code carefully, we're pretty sure that overflow _cannot possibly_ occur in that code, so we allow ourselves to skip the expensive checks.
-    However, sometimes our analysis is wrong.
+    However, this analysis is tricky and we had better make sure we get them right.
-    For instance, in 2021 I showed that Dijkstra's algorithm, a classic algorithm that has been taught and used for over 60 years, can overflow in a way that was not previously known.
+    In 2021 I helped show that Dijkstra's algorithm, a classic algorithm that has been taught and used for over 60 years, can overflow in a way that was not previously known.
     I'll let you read all about that [here](https://link.springer.com/chapter/10.1007/978-3-030-81688-9_37).